Written by – Pauline Farris, Translator at TheWordPoint

 In the End…It’s All About Cost Savings

-While calculating the quantitative cost savings of e-procurement adoption is sometimes difficult, a company can certainly begin to track the comparisons between the use of its software deployment with its older traditional system.
+Calculating the quantitative cost savings of e-procurement adoption is sometimes difficult.
+However, a company can certainly begin to track the comparisons between the use of its software deployment with its older traditional system.
 The speed of procurement processes, the reduced need for human activity, and even the fact that certain positions can be combined and consolidated are things to quantify.

 Pauline speaks Portuguese, English, Spanish and Italian and currently she works as a translator at translation service TheWordPoint.
 She travelled the world to immerse herself in the new cultures and learn languages.
 Today she is proud to be a voting member of the American Translators Association and an active participant of the Leadership Council of its Portuguese Language Division.